markshust/falcon/packages/falcon-client/README.md

 If your application is running, and you need to manually restart your server, you do not need to completely kill and rebundle your application.
 Instead you can just type `rs` and press enter in terminal.

 ## API contract [TODO]
-File `./src/index.js` needs to exports:
+File `./src/index.js` needs to export:

 * `component: React.ReactElement<any>` - valid React element

 optionally you can export following configuration to inject your customisations
-* `onServerCreated(server: object)` - handler invoked immediately after koa server creation
+* `onServerCreated(server: Koa)` - handler invoked immediately after koa server creation
-* `onServerInitialized(server: object)` - handler invoked immediately after koa server setup (when middlewares like handling errors, serving static files and routes were seted up)
+* `onServerInitialized(server: Koa)` - handler invoked immediately after koa server setup (when middlewares like handling errors, serving static files and routes were seted up)
-* `onServerStarted(server: object)` - handler invoked when koa server started with no errors
+* `onServerStarted(server: Koa)` - handler invoked when koa server started with no errors

 ## Idea behind the `falcon-server` [TODO]
 `falcon-client` is a application host installed as npm module which cover all necessary configuration ad provide API for Magento, WordPress, Algolia or Elasitc Search.
 All what you need to do is